Mythli/jquery.ytLoad/README.md

 ## Features

-- Developer friendly - Use progress to set the progress of the loading bar or disable ajax progress visualization at all and just use it as a progress bar.
+- Developer friendly - Use progress to set the current progress of the loading bar or disable ajax visualization at all and just use it as a progress bar.
-- Developer friendly - Progress of multiple simultanous ajax requests is visualized
+- Developer friendly - Progress of multiple simultaneous ajax requests is visualized
 - Developer friendly - Extensible through callbacks to make anything possible
 - Designer friendly - Use *your* CSS for Layout and Styling
 - Translator/i18n friendly - No hardcoded English strings